demerzel09/remote-sensing-blog/scripts/README.md

 Specify `--buffer` or add a `buffer` field in a YAML config to control the width of the downloaded area in degrees.

-Use `--sh-base-url` and `--sh-auth-base-url` to override the service and authentication endpoints instead of the environment variables.
+Use `--sh-base-url` and `--sh-token-url` to override the service and authentication endpoints instead of the environment variables.

 Pass the bands to download with `--bands` or a `bands:` array in the YAML